mal2994/sonified-space-browsing-tool/README.md

 # sonified-space-browsing-tool
-a prototype that creates sound-emitting objects in a 5.1 surround space and allows a user to explore the space.
+A prototype that creates sound-emitting objects in a 5.1 surround space and allows a user to explore the space.

 OVERVIEW:
-Experiment with the effectiveness of mapping datasets to amplitude and panning parameters.
+> Experiment with the effectiveness of mapping datasets to amplitude and panning parameters.
 This code may need work to run on your machine.

 SYSTEM RECOMMENDATIONS:
 * Raspbian Stretch (Linux Kernal 4.14)